Inertia Partitioning Modular Robust Control Framework for Reconfigurable Multibody Systems

-These frameworks, despite the solid foundations they provide for modular control, face challenges with closed chains.
-These challenges motivate the development of a unified modular control framework capable of inherently handling closed chains in rigid multibody systems, while avoiding the computational burdens commonly associated with DAE formulations.
+These frameworks, despite the solid foundations they provide for modular control, face challenges with closed kinematic chains.
+These challenges motivate the development of a unified modular control framework for rigid multibody systems with closed kinematic chains which, provided that the mapping between the auxiliary and minimal generalized coordinates is available, avoids the computational burdens commonly associated with DAE formulations.